sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 ## Summary

-Tracing and reference counting are normally viewed as two main different approaches to garbage collection.
+Tracing and reference counting are normally viewed as the two main, completely different approaches to garbage collection.
 However, in [A Unified Theory of Garbage Collection](https://dl.acm.org/citation.cfm?id=1028982), Bacon et al. showed tracing and reference counting to be duals of one another, and that all garbage collectors are various types of hybrids of tracing and reference counting.
 Intuitively, tracing is tracking the live objects while reference counting is tracking dead objects.

 ## Background

 Broadly speaking, garbage collection (GC) is a form of automatic memory management.
 The garbage collector attempts to free the memory blocks occupied by objects that are no longer in use by the program.
 It relieves programmers from the burden of explicitly freeing allocated memory.
-Moreover, it also serves as part of the security strategy of languages like Java: in Java virtual machine programmers are unable to accidentally (or purposely) crash the machine by incorrectly freeing memory.
+Moreover, it also serves as part of the security strategy of languages like Java: in the Java virtual machine programmers are unable to accidentally (or purposely) crash the machine by incorrectly freeing memory.
 The opposite is manual memory management, which is available in C/C++.
 This gives the maximum freedom for programmers and avoids the potential overhead that affects program performance.

 The task garbage collection needs to solve is identifying the objects not accessible by the program in the reference graph.
 It then frees the unreachable objects and rearranges the memory sometimes to reduce heap fragmentation.

 The most traditional approaches are tracing and reference counting:

-- Tracing: Recursively mark reachability by starting from a set of roots memory blocks that are in use (e.g., pointed to by global variables or local variables currently in stack frames).
+- Tracing: Recursively mark reachability by starting from a set of root memory blocks that are in use (e.g., pointed to by global variables or local variables currently in stack frames).
-- Reference Counting: Count the number of pointers pointed to one particular object by bookkeeping it every time a pointer is created or modified.
+- Reference Counting: Count the number of pointers pointing to one particular object by bookkeeping it every time a pointer is created or modified.
 It frees the object when the counter decreases to zero.